ArielLevovich/CPP_EX4_24/README.md

 The node class templates are designed to work with the tree class templates.
 Each node can hold a value of the specified data type (`int`, `double`, `Complex`) and a fixed number of children based on the tree type.

-## Why Three Tree Classes?
+## Why Three TreeWidget Classes?

-The reason for having three different tree classes (`Tree<double, 2>`, `Tree<Complex, 2>`, `Tree<double, 3>`) is to demonstrate and test the flexibility of our tree implementation in handling different data types and structures.
-Each class is specialized for a particular use case:
+The reason for having three different TreeWidget classes (`TreeWidget<double, 2>`, `TreeWidget<Complex, 2>`, `TreeWidget<double, 3>`) is due to the limitations and requirements when working with the Qt5 framework.
+Qt5 expects the presence of corresponding `TreeWidget.cpp` files, which led to complications in implementing a single template class in an `.hpp` file.

-- **Binary trees with `double` values**: For applications requiring binary relationships.
-- **Binary trees with `Complex` values**: For applications dealing with complex numbers.
-- **Ternary trees with `double` values**: For more complex hierarchical structures with a higher branching factor.

-Additionally, we had to use three different classes due to the limitations of working with Qt5.
-While Qt6 is the latest version, we used Qt5 for this project to ensure compatibility and stability.
-The need to support different tree structures within the Qt5 framework necessitated the creation of multiple classes.
-This approach allowed us to effectively manage the limitations and requirements of the Qt5 framework, ensuring that our tree widgets could handle the diverse data types and structures we aimed to implement.
+To manage these limitations and ensure compatibility, the decision was made to implement three separate TreeWidget classes.
+This also allowed for customization specific to each data type and tree structure, such as creating wider circles for complex number nodes.

+## Tests Description

+The tests are designed to verify the correctness of various operations on the tree classes, including adding nodes and performing different types of traversals.
+Each test ensures that the tree structure and traversal methods work as expected.

 ### Memory Leak Analysis